gonverissimo/data-eng-projects/ETL Airflow Project - Local Weather/README.md

 # ETL Airflow Project - Local Weather

+## Description
-## This project simulates a more "professional" data pipeline using Apache Airflow with scheduling and monitoring.
+This project simulates a more "professional" data pipeline using Apache Airflow with scheduling and monitoring.
 It uses historical meteorological data fetched from a public API: https://api.open-meteo.com/v1/forecast?latitude=38.72&longitude=-9.13&hourly=temperature_2m

 The pipeline consists of a DAG that performs the following tasks: